 When I experience pieces like these, I am reminded of the V for Vendetta quote: "Words offer the means to meaning, and for those who will listen, the enunciation of truth."
 We need more pieces like PERSEPOLIS in the world.
 For insight.
 For awareness.
 For honesty.
 For truth.
 Someday, I hope to pen something even a quarter as impactful.
 In the last few years, I have noticed that my writing grows congruently with my education, which is one of the many reasons why I decided to pursue graduate school.
 Well, this morning, while knee-deep in PERSEPOLIS, I received an acceptance email from one of the three graduate schools I applied to.
 Graduate school as an institution is intimidating, so this acceptance is comforting.
 I am truly honored.
 With all of my program applications, I also applied for teaching assistantship positions/funding, as I cannot afford to attend graduate school otherwise.
 With the college that accepted me this morning, their assistantship is a secondary process, so I'm waiting to see if I am offered a position.
 It will be a few months yet before I hear from the other two graduate schools I applied to, but I am thrilled.
 So thrilled.
 I mentioned before, on my Facebook writer's page, that my writing sample was a risk; I am in tears knowing, for at least one institution, the risk paid off.
 Keep those fingers crossed!
 Now, it's a waiting game.
+The season of Spook is upon us, and naturally, I couldn't be happier.

 I also couldn't be busier.
 I'm knee-deep in my second-to-last semester at the University of Cincinnati, finalizing my graduate school applications, working full-time as a Lead for a medical alert monitoring company, and snatching every moment in-between to write.
 STOLEN MOMENTS - a poetry chapbook or collection, I haven't decided yet - entirely encompasses this experience.
 It may turn into a hybrid form as I continue, but I haven't decided yet.
 I've found direction is often directionless in writing, anyway.
 Despite STOLEN MOMENTS, I've been itching to write fiction.
 Between editing Danielle Koste's upcoming novel, PULSE, almost two months ago and reading my fellow friends' works-in-progresses, this itch is mosquito-bite unbearable.
 The non-traditional, dystopian-fantasy trilogy of mine has been put on hold so I can focus on my academics and graduate applications, and I am steadily submitting my YA mainstream novel, FINE, but it is not enough.
 I want to pour hours into a blank page, spinning the stories screaming in my head.
 I want to explore new, innovative forms, much like the ones I am studying.
 Some, like scriptwriting, take more research.
 Take more time.
 The craving won't go away, though.
 It just growls in my stomach, louder and louder and louder, until I'm writing a blog post.
 This blog post.
 It occurs to me, now, how many writers talk about writing more than actually writing, and how, now, I am aware that I am doing the same as we speak, or rather, as I write and you eventually read.
 So, once I've completed my graduate application, I'll swap those hours for my fiction pursuits.
 I still want to publish a novel before graduate school, and if that's going to happen, it's time to find more time.
 What a beautiful conundrum.
 With only a day and a half left, give or take, January has been a long month.
 Here is an equally long update, and an exciting announcement, detailing how I spent it!